awslabs/aws-deployment-framework/docs/providers-guide.md

   > Image can also take an object that contains a reference to a
   > public docker hub image such as `bitnami/mongodb`.
 This allows your
   > pipeline to consume a public docker hub image if required.
-  > Along with the docker hub image name, we also support a `tag` key which can be used
+  > Along with the docker hub image name, we also support using a tag which can
-  > to define which image should be used (defaults to `latest`).
+  > be provided after the docker hub image name to define which image should
+  > be used (defaults to `latest`).
   >
 - *size* *(String)* **(small|medium|large)** - default: `small`.
   > The Compute type to use for the build, types can be found